barikoi/react-bkoi-gl/examples/zoom-to-bounds/README.md

 # Example: Zoom To Bounds

-Demonstrates how to zoom to a bounding box with react-map-gl.
+Demonstrates how to zoom to a bounding box using react-map-gl.
 ## Usage

 To run this example, you need a [Mapbox token](http://visgl.github.io/react-map-gl/docs/get-started/mapbox-tokens).
 You can either set it as `MAPBOX_TOKEN` in `src/app.js`, or set a `MapboxAccessToken` environment variable in the command line.